-Why Christian High Schools Are Critical For This Moment in History
+Why Christian High Schools Are Critical For Today's Teens

-Let me say at the outset that I believe that parents have been given the authority by God to make decisions for their children’s well being and growth, and that would clearly include where they are going to spend the majority of their time over the next 4 years.
-And a Christian K-8 school and college are essential, as is involvement in a Bible-believing local church.
+At Veritas, we believe that parents have been given the authority by God to make decisions for their children’s well being and growth, and that would clearly include where they are going to spend the majority of their time over the next 4 years.
+A Christian K-8 school and college are essential, as is involvement in a Bible-believing local church.

 However this schooling plan may not be the best one for Christian children at this particular point in history.